 Before installing ‘preload’, I measured the boot-up times of Ubuntu 13.04 and the loading times of 4 applications -- Firefox, GIMP, LibreOffice Writer & Ubuntu Software Center (USC).

-So the first time, once the OS booted, I took a note of its boot-up times, let the OS idle.
-Then I opened Firefox & measured its start-up times (had configured it to open a blank page), closed it, opened GIMP, measured its start-up times, closed it & did the same to LibreOffice Writer and USC.
+So the first time, once the OS booted, I took a note of its boot-up times, let the OS idle for about 30 -- 40 seconds.
+Then I opened Firefox & measured its start-up times (I had configured it to open a blank page, so it didn’t really load any webpages) and closed it.
+Then I opened GIMP, measured its start-up times and closed it.
+I did the same to LibreOffice Writer and USC.

 Once done finished measuring everything, I rebooted the PC & ran the same tests all over again.
 I followed this ‘cycle’, approximately 5 times, for getting conservative results.

-Then I installed ‘preload’, ran the same tests, and took measurements.
+Then I installed ‘preload’, but before running the same tests, I did the following.

-As mentioned early, for speeding up the app start-up times, ‘preload’ first need to build a ‘database’ (a ‘probability model’ to be precise).
+As mentioned earlier, for speeding up the app start-up times, ‘preload’ first needs to build a ‘database’ (a ‘probability model’ to be precise).
 It monitors the run-time of an application (ignores anything that runs below 20 seconds) & the memory usage, for calculating the importance of an application.

-So, after installing it, I opened Firefox, GIMP, LibreOffice Writer & USC.
-And I kept then opened for about 3 minutes.
-In the mean time, I also switched between each app, here & there, typed few text into Writer, opened a web page on Firefox … you know, tried to emulate a ‘normal’ user session.
+So after installing ‘preload’, I opened Firefox, GIMP, LibreOffice Writer & USC.
+And I kept them all opened for about 3 minutes.
+In the mean time, I also switched between each app here & there, and also typed some text into Writer, opened a web page on Firefox etc. In other words, I tried to emulate a ‘normal’ user session.

-Once finished, I rebooted the PC & re-ran the emulation process, all over again.
-This was also carried out 5 times, so at the end, ‘preload’ should have created a decent database for prefetching files.
+Once finished, I rebooted the PC & reran the emulation process, all over again.
+This was carried out 5 times, assuming that at the end, ‘preload’ should have created a decent database for prefetching files.

-Then I started to measure the boot-up times & app loading times, it too I did 5 times.
+After I was satisfied with the results I started to measure the boot-up times & the app loading times, just like before.
+Here too I took 5 samples.
 So using the gathered data, I came up with the below graphs.

-As you can see, the boot-up times with ‘preload’ installed was slightly slower than without it because ‘preload’ starts while the computer is booting (in ‘user-space’ -- with user privileges) and starts prefetching into ‘page cache’.
-Still, its effect (negative) is minimal.
+As you can see, the boot-up times with ‘preload’ installed was slightly slower than without it because ‘preload’ starts while the computer is booting (in ‘user-space’ -- with user privileges) and starts prefetching data into the ‘page cache’.
+Still, its (negative) effect is minimal.

 You’ll also notice that, if you had read my Ubuntu 13.04 review, the boot-up times without ‘preload’ here & the boot-up times that I mentioned in that post, are also slightly different.
-That is pretty normal in Ubuntu, due to ‘ureadahead’ I suppose, as the boot-up times varies a bit.
-And it is for this very reason, that I decided to re-measure the boot-up times, rather than using the data of that review.
+That is pretty normal in Ubuntu mainly due to ‘ureadahead’ I suppose (ureadahead is also a data prefetching system service but it’s especially designed to improve boot-up times) as the boot-up times varies a bit.
+And it is for this very reason that I decided to remeasure the boot-up times, rather than using the data from the review.

 App loading times (without & with ‘preload’)

-As you can see, start-up times of Firefox, GIMP & LibreOffice Writer are reduced by 44.4%, 16% & 60.7%, respectively.
-Firefox & Writer are the heavily affected ones (probably because I was ‘working’ with them a lot, while ‘training’ preload — just a guess a though).
+As you can see, start-up times of Firefox, GIMP & LibreOffice Writer have been reduced by 44.4%, 16% & 60.7%, respectively, after installing preload.
+Firefox & Writer are the heavily affected ones (probably because I was ‘working’ with them a lot while ‘training’ preload — just a guess a though).

 Below is the graph for Ubuntu Software Center.

-As you can see, I don’t know why, but with ‘preload’ the loading times have actually increased (13%).
-I tested it more than 5 times, to make sure, but it was pretty much the same.
+As you can see, I don’t know why, but with ‘preload’, the loading times have actually increased (14%).
+I tested it more than 5 times, just to make sure, but it was pretty much the same.

 ‘preload’ runs as a daemon and under most conditions, it never used more than 2.5-3.1 MiB.
-But since it does its ‘real’ work inside the ‘page cache’, what’s worth measuring is the ‘page cache’ usage, not the memory used by the ‘preload’ daemon.
+But since it does its ‘real’ work inside the ‘page cache’, what’s worth measuring is the ‘page cache’ usage (size), not the memory used by the ‘preload’ daemon.

 It is also worth noting that, almost all the operating systems use all the available ‘free space’ on RAM for the ‘page cache’.
-And, although the ‘page cache’ plays a major role concerning performance, responsiveness & stability, the OS does not hesitate to purge its content, if an application requests some space on RAM for its execution, when all the ‘free space’ is occupied by the ‘page cache’.
+And, although the ‘page cache’ plays a major role concerning performance, responsiveness & stability, the OS does not hesitate to purge some or all of its content, if an application requests some space on RAM for its execution.

-So perhaps it’s because of this subtle ‘negligence’ that, almost all operating systems, when showing memory usage, disregard the ‘page cache’ size & show it as ‘free space’.
+So perhaps it’s because of this subtle ‘negligence’ that almost all operating systems when showing memory usage, especially the system monitor GUIs, disregard the ‘page cache’ size & consider it to be ‘free space‘

-However in GNU/Linux, one can monitor the ‘page cache’ usage by using the ‘cat /proc/meminfo’ command and having a look at the value under ‘Cached’, as shown below.
+cat /proc/meminfo command and then having a look at the value under ‘Cached’, as shown below.

-Below is the initial ‘page cache’ size that I measured upon loading the desktop.
+Below is the initial ‘page cache’ size that I measured upon loading the desktop, without & with ‘preload’:

 Now wait a minute!.
 How come, that after adding another extra 250MB+ data (in this instance) into RAM, the boot-up speed is not affected by that much ?

 The answer is simple actually. ‘preload’ populates the ‘page cache’ in two steps.
-It first loads few of the data during the boot-up process, and loads rest of the data after the desktop is fully loaded (data loaded here is larger than the one loaded during boot-up).
+It first loads few of the data during the boot-up process, and loads rest of the data (which is much bigger in size) after the desktop is fully loaded.
+It is for this reason, the boot-up times was not negatively affected by that much.

-But again, as mentioned above, users don’t have to worry much about the ‘page cache’ size increase, as the OS will get rid its data, depending on the need of the running applications.
-That said, a busy ‘page cache’ consumes the bandwidth of your RAM & can make the disk drive busy, and if not carefully managed, can slow down the operating system.
+Users don’t actually have to worry much about the ‘page cache’ size increase, as the OS will get rid its data, depending on the need of the running applications.
+That said, a busy ‘page cache’ consumes the bandwidth of your RAM & can make the disk drive busy (if it ends up reading lots of data frequently), and if not carefully managed, can slow down the operating system.

 Responsiveness & stability

-As mentioned above, ‘preload’ works by prefetching files from the disk to the ‘page cache’, which increases disk reads, more than usual.
+As mentioned above, ‘preload’ works by prefetching files from the disk to the ‘page cache’, which may increase disk reads, more than usual.
 So in a situation like heavy multitasking, would it decrease the stability & responsiveness ?

-Well, I couldn’t see a change in the responsiveness.
+Well, to be honest, I couldn’t see a change in the responsiveness.
 It was, in my experience, pretty much the same.

-Also note that, according to its developers, ‘preload’ has the ability to ‘detect’ when the system is idling & will literally halt prefectching, so the disk drive’s power saving features (‘spin down’ for example) aren’t negatively affected as well.
+Also note that, according to its developers, ‘preload’ has the ability to ‘detect’ when the system is idling & will literally halt prefectching, so the disk drive’s power saving features (‘spin down’ for example) aren’t negatively affected.

 Final words …